meowoodie/Logistics-Analytics/README.md

 Sparkling Warehouse
 ===

-Sparkling Warehouse is a set of scripts that builds complex pipelines of batch jobs for analysing logistics raw data by using [Spark](https://spark.apache.org/docs/0.9.0/index.html).
+Sparkling Warehouse is a set of scripts that builds complex workflow of batch jobs for analysing logistics raw data by using [Spark](https://spark.apache.org/docs/0.9.0/index.html).
 It handles data preprocessing (`pipeline`), data modeling/instantiation (`nozzle`), workflow management (`valve`), visualization (`tank`), and much more.

 Background
 ---